polterguy/polterguy.github.io/tutorials/getting-started/index.md

 **Notice** - As of version 9.9.1 the development version of the docker images will store your custom modules as you tear down your docker containers, but it will _not_ store your _"appsettings.json"_ file.
-The deployment version above however will keep both your _"appsettings.json"_ file, in addition to your custom modules, implying updating Magic both in your local development environment and in production should be fairly straight forward - Except in your local development environment, you'll need to re-configure Magic after tearing down and updating your containers.
+The deployment version above however will also keep your _"appsettings.json"_ file, in addition to your custom modules - Implying updating Magic both in your local development environment, and in your production environment should be fairly straight forward - Except in your local development environment, you'll need to re-configure Magic after tearing down and updating your containers.

 ## Cloning Magic